There’s an old saying that goes, “You never get a second chance to make a first impression.”

 Whether it’s fair or not the first thing a potential customer or client sees when they pull up to your office building is the parking lot and last thing you want them noticing is how difficult it is to differentiate one parking spot from another.

-Re-striping parking lots is something that many people overlook.
-Most residents or customers may not even notice the pavement markings until they’re almost impossible to see or they pull up after a long weekend and notice the lot has been re-striped.
+Pavement marking is something that many people overlook.
+Most residents or customers may not even notice the pavement markings until they’re almost impossible to see or they pull up after a long weekend and notice the lot has been re-painted.

 Regardless of your clientele, the upkeep of the parking lot is not just for aesthetics, but is also required by law.

 Codes and Laws Governing Pavement Marking

 In most commercial parking lots, a fire lane is required.
 The purpose of these areas are to ensure fire apparatuses, like fire trucks, have a safe and clear area to pass through in the event of an emergency.
 Because of this, every city will have its own “fire code” that lays out the specific set of guidelines required of properties within the city limits to adhere.